Sourton

-One of Sourton's main tourist attractions is the Highwayman Inn which was built in 1812.
-In 1959 the inn was transformed into a fairy-tale and Aladdin's cave; this included the old Launceston to Tavistock coach being installed as the entrance to the inn.
-The main reason for the Highwayman Inn being a tourist attraction is due to the claims that it is the most unusual inn in Britain and is said to have a ghost.
+One of Sourton's main tourist attractions is the Highwayman Inn, built in 1812.
+In 1959, the inn was transformed into a fairy-tale and Aladdin's cave; this included the old Launceston to Tavistock coach being installed as the entrance to the inn.
+It is claimed to be the most unusual inn in Britain and is said to have a ghost.

 Housing

-Many of the houses in Sourton are bungalows with a count of 191 or detached households with a count of 146.
+Many of the houses in Sourton are bungalows with a count of 191, or detached households with a count of 146.
 This is typical of a small village parish.
-This also is supported by the occupations in Sourton showing that the income in the area fits with the fact that there are very few terraced houses which make up a total of 9 houses in Sourton. the majority of houses in Sourton are owned outright with very few council houses or rented houses recorded on the 2011 data set.
+This also is supported by the occupations in Sourton showing that the income in the area fits with the fact that there are very few terraced houses which make up a total of 9 houses in Sourton.
+The majority of houses in Sourton are owned outright, with very few council houses or rented houses recorded on the 2011 data set.
 The average number of rooms per house in Sourton is 5 or more.
-The number of houses in Sourton decreased from 135 in 1841 to just 86 in 1901 which is consistent with the decrease in population it then increases to 105 houses in 1931.
+The number of houses in Sourton decreased from 135 in 1841 to just 86 in 1901, which is consistent with the decrease in population; it then increases to 105 houses in 1931.